teamchupacabramcthundercats/etsy-reviews/README.md

 > Run 'npm install' to install all necessary dependencies.
 > Install mongoDB
 > Run 'npm seed-db' to seed mongo database with products and reviews.
-> Run 'npm run server' to start up the server
+> Run 'npm run start' to start up the server

 ## Requirements